 If this will be your first trip to an Orthodox nation, I highly recommend you visit an Orthodox monastery or two.
-We are absolutely obsessed with them since there’s really nowhere as beautiful as a Greek or Bulgarian Orthodox Monastery, but you must see for yourself.
+We are obsessed with them since there’s nowhere as beautiful as a Greek or Bulgarian Orthodox Monastery, but you must see for yourself.

 …Enjoying a Bit of Romance

 If you’re planning a romantic getaway, you’ll find both islands will fit the bill.
 You can look for resorts or beautiful seaside hotels.
 For the most romantic spot in Rhodes, choose to stay in beautiful Lindos, while I recommend a stay in Chania or a nearby villa for a romantic time on Crete.

 Read also: Chania or Heraklion: Which City in Crete is Right for You?

 Key Things to Pack on Your Trip to Greece

 If you’re planning a trip to Greece, you’ll want to pack all the normal essentials, but here are a few things we strongly recommend bringing that may not have crossed your mind.
 For more packing tips, check out our complete Greece packing list.